omniauth/omniauth-oauth/README.md

 # OmniAuth OAuth

-**Note:** This gem is designed to work with the unreleased OmniAuth 1.0 library.
+**Note:** This gem is designed to work with the in-beta OmniAuth 1.0 library.
 It will not be officially released on RubyGems.org until OmniAuth 1.0 is released.